PediaMedAI/ai4chl/_pages/schedule.md

 ---

-The workshop is scheduled to take place during ICLR 2025 on April 27 and 28, 2025 in Singapore.
+The workshop is scheduled to take place during ICLR 2025 on April 27, 2025 in Singapore.

-Will be updated soon.
+The full schedule will be released soon.